benthayer/git-gud/CONTRIBUTING.md

 Once you have the code downloaded, I would recommend having two terminals open at all times, one in the test directory you just created, and one in the git-gud directory.
 This allows you to both work with your code and test your code at the same time.

+## Testing

+Tests are an important part of the development process.
+To make sure you don't fail the test cases, you simply have to run `pytest .` from the `git-gud/` directory (the root of this repo).
+That'll run all tests and you can make sure that you haven't broken anything.
+Additionally, once you push, CircleCI will run tests and will show the results directly on GitHub.
+If you're fixing a bug, you should probably add a test that fails if that bug is present.

 ## Project Layout
 #### `GitPython`
 It's important to know that when you run `import git`, you're not actually importing git itself, you're importing Git Python, a library built to provide a way to access git from within Python.